NCATS-Tangerine/tkbio/README.md

 1. Before starting, ensure that you install the Gradle-based [Buildship tool](https://projects.eclipse.org/projects/tools.buildship) for Eclipse into your Eclipse IDE.
 You should also install the latest Gradle version from gradle.org and configure the Buildship tool, in the Eclipse "Window..Preferences" to point to the Gradle distribution folder.

-2. Clone the TKBio project from the project repository into a local Git repository on your workstation.
+2. Clone the TKBio project from the [Github project repository](https://github.com/NCATS-Tangerine/tkbio) into a local Git repository on your workstation.

+3. Start up Eclipse with a (preferably empty) workspace folder.

-3. "Import from..Git Repository" to import it into the Eclipse IDE.
-You should be able to use the "Import Existing Eclipse Project" wizard option to create it and select "Search for nested projects".
-This should import the project as a working "Gradle" managed project and all the subprojects should appear as separate Eclipse projects within the package manager
+4. Use the Project "Import from ..
+Git Repository" to import it into the Eclipse IDE.
+You should be able to use the "Import as general project" wizard option to load it and select "Search for nested projects".

+5. Selecting the project in the Project Package Explorer, access the (right mouse button) context menu to select "Configure ..
+Add Gradle Nature".
+This should configure the project as a working "Gradle" managed project with all the subprojects appearing as separate Eclipse folders within the package manager

+This should give you a workable Eclipse installation.
+You can now proceed to "Spring and Neo4j Configuration" to prepare the application for running (see below).

 Before working with the code, Eclipse might show "Problems" tab errors.
 These do not usually affect the Gradle build process and execution of the application.